martinagvilas/fsk-multimodal/README.md

-# Probing feature-based semantic knowledge in V+L DNNs
+# Probing feature-based semantic knowledge in Vision+Language deep neural networks

 {TODO: write description of the study and link to pre-print}